neondatabase/website/content/docs/manage/api-keys.md

 }
 ```

-Refer to the [Neon API Reference](https://neon.tech/api-reference/v2/) for other supported Neon API endpoints.
+Refer to the [Neon API Reference](https://neon.tech/api-reference/v2/) for other supported Neon API methods.